 About the Artist

-Etsuko received a 2012 GAP to help defray the costs of a month-long residency at Mighty Tieton & Paper Hammer Studios in Tieton, WA.
+Etsuko received 2012 GAP Award funding to help defray the costs of a month-long residency at Mighty Tieton & Paper Hammer Studios in Tieton, Washington.
 During her residency Etsuko will work on creating a “sound & art” book that investigates the relationship between three-dimensional-form and sound.

-Etsuko received a 2008 GAP to cover the cost of supplemental materials for the exhibit Traces of the Molten State at the Bellevue Arts Museum October 8, 2008 through March 8, 2009.
+Etsuko received 2008 GAP Award funding to cover the cost of supplemental materials for the exhibit Traces of the Molten State at the Bellevue Arts Museum October 8, 2008 through March 8, 2009.
 Traces of the Molten State was built around the concept of material evidence.

 Information included above was provided by artist at the time of application.